ADHD Helpful Organizational Skills Tips

 Instead of working on my organizational skills, I would rather play a video game or searching the web.
 At least that is stimulating.

 I could be organized but I just don't care to.
 When I push my self to be patient and focus on organizing, I do it very well.
-When I get stuck on details of where to put things, I can call on my girlfriend to help me.
+When I get stuck on details of where to put things, I can call on my wife to help me.
 She is very organized.
 Just what I need.